 The bureau maintains five New York City-based Borough Rent Offices and a Westchester County District Rent Office.
 These offices serve the public by offering general information, assisting with specific inquiries, and providing and accepting required forms.
 The Westchester office also processes applications for senior citizens and disability rent increase exemptions for tenants in Westchester and Nassau counties.
+Visitors to the Borough Rent Offices are encouraged to make an appointment in advance, but assistance will be provided to walk-ins when possible.
-Due to COVID-related safety measures, these offices now serve in-person visitors by appointment only.
-Staff in these offices respond to email inquiries, conduct information sessions over the phone and in person and respond to calls made to the central telephone line.

-The bureau's three main units are the Records Access Unit, Rent Registration Unit, and the Documents/Website Unit.
+Staff in these offices respond to email inquiries, conduct information sessions over the phone and in-person and respond to calls made to the central telephone line.
+The bureau's four other units are the Records Access Unit, Rent Registration Unit, the Documents/Website Unit and Central Records Unit.

-RECORDS ACCESS UNIT - Responds to over 500 hundred requests a month for access to various records from owners, tenants and authorized representatives.
-This unit also processes more than 100 court-ordered subpoenas annually.

-RENT REGISTRATION UNIT - Processes incoming registrations and amendments submitted by owners.
-It works very closely with New York City agencies that have specific registration requirements for 421-a buildings and/or Regulatory Agreements that are entering the rent stabilization system.

-DOCUMENTS/WEBSITE UNIT - Is responsible for creating printed material such as applications and fact sheets on owner and tenant rights, and for the continuous updating of ORA website pages with revised forms, new information, important announcements, and notifications of public meetings.

-To provide greater transparency to the public, a website page was created that summarizes monthly case productivity, key metrics, and provides scanned copies of ORA case decisions (which redact personal private information).
+- RECORDS ACCESS UNIT Responds to over 800 requests a month for access to various records from owners, tenants, and authorized representatives.
+This unit also processes more than 100 court-ordered subpoenas annually. - RENT REGISTRATION UNIT Processes incoming registrations and amendments submitted by owners.
+Provides technical assistance to owners over the phone and by email.
+It works very closely with New York City agencies that have specific registration requirements for 421-a buildings and/or Regulatory Agreements that are entering the rent stabilization system. - DOCUMENTS/WEBSITE UNIT Responsible for creating printed material such as applications and fact sheets on owner and tenant rights, and for the continuous updating of ORA website pages with revised forms, new information, important announcements, and notifications of public meetings.
+To provide greater transparency to the public, a website page was created that summarizes monthly case productivity, key metrics and provides scanned copies of ORA case decisions (which redact personal private information).
+A recent enhancement provides monthly reports detailing information on all Major Capital Improvement orders issued, including but not limited to items installed and related rent increases. - CENTRAL RECORDS UNIT Manages the storage of all paper and electronic files, the scanning of files, the retrieval of records for staff processing cases or for the public and the disposal of records.

 IMPROVED TRANSLATION SERVICES The Rent Information Bureau operates the ORA phone line (833) 499-0343, which now offers tenants and owners a wide range of recorded messages that address frequently asked questions.
 Callers who need to talk to an information agent can use translation services in more than 100 languages.
-The ORA website provides vital documents that are translated into the twelve foreign languages other than English that are most frequently spoken in New York State - Spanish, Traditional Chinese, Russian, Italian, Haitian-Creole, Korean, Bengali, Yiddish, Polish, Arabic, French, and Urdu.
+Visitors to the Borough Rent Offices can also receive translation services.
+The ORA website provides over 30 vital documents that are translated into the twelve foreign languages other than English that are most frequently spoken in New York State - Spanish, Traditional Chinese, Russian, Italian, Haitian-Creole, Korean, Bengali, Yiddish, Polish, Arabic, French, and Urdu.